laurb9/PanoController-Firmware/README.md

-# gigapanplus
+# Summary
-Platform for high-resolution panoramic photography, initially intended as board upgrade for Gigapan EPIC 100.
+Platform for high-resolution panoramic photography, initially intended as board upgrade for the Gigapan EPIC 100.

-## Wiring map (Teensy or Pro Mini)
+## Wiring map (Teensy or Pro Mini*)

-- A0
+- A0 - Battery Voltage monitor
 - A1
 - A2 - Joystick Vx
 - A3 - Joystick Vy